Spring 2016 Competition

 - 6 teams in the Monday Singles competition

-- 8 teams in the Tuesday/Wednesday (combined) Competition
+- 8 teams in the combined Doubles competition – Tuesday and Wednesday

-- 6 or 7 teams in the Thursday Singles competition
+- 7 teams in the Thursday Singles competition

 The Tuesday/Wednesday competition will start with an 8 team draw – which will run for 7 weeks.

-All teams will play some ot these matches on Wednesday, 6 teams will play mainly on Tuesday
+All teams will play some of these matches on Wednesday, 6 teams will play mainly on Tuesday

 - 2 teams play every Wednesday